 In 1920, several of Ouray’s local leaders banded together with the intention of erecting a large, outdoor pool.
 Citizens bought memberships, and businesses contributed funds and materials to the venture.
 After six years of planning and delays, the pool opened on July 4, 1927.
 One of the largest crowds in Ouray’s history attended the opening.

-Since that opening day, the Ouray Hot Springs Pool has served the local and regional communities as the premier destination for relaxation, family fun and amazing views.
-After 88 years of operation and countless visitors, the pool facility is beginning to show its age.
-In the autumn of 2012, the City of Ouray organized a citizens committee that was tasked with reviewing, prioritizing and recommending essential improvements to the Ouray Hot Springs Pool and Fitness Center Facility.
+After 88 years of operation and countless visitors, the pool facility was beginning to show its age.
+In the autumn of 2012, the City of Ouray organized a citizen’s committee that was tasked with reviewing, prioritizing and recommending essential improvements to the Ouray Hot Springs Pool and Fitness Center Facility.
 In August of 2015, the Ouray City Council adopted and approved the final master plan design for the Ouray Hot Springs Pool.
-The master plan design lays out years of hard work and compromise amongst the many interests within the community to produce a pool facility that will continue to create lasting memories for future generations to come.
-Click here to see what’s in store for the future!
+The demolition and renovation of the pool facility began in October 2016 and was completed in 2017.
+This new pool facility will continue to create lasting memories for future generations to come.